-Prostate is the second leading site of cancer among males in large Indian cities like Delhi, Kolkata, Pune and Thiruvananthapuram, third leading site of cancer in cities like Bangalore and Mumbai and it is among the top ten leading sites of cancers in India1.
-Androgens (testosterone and dihydrotestosterone (DHT)) are the male sex hormones required for development of the male reproductive secondary sexual system and characteristics2.
+Prostate is the second leading site of cancer among males in large Indian cities like Delhi, Kolkata, Pune and Thiruvananthapuram, third leading site of cancer in cities like Bangalore and Mumbai and it is among the top ten leading sites of cancers in India.
+Androgens (testosterone and dihydrotestosterone (DHT)) are the required male sex hormones for development of the male reproductive system and secondary sexual characteristics.
 Androgens and androgen receptors (AR) play a pivotal role in expression of the male phenotype.
 Several diseases, such as androgen insensitivity syndrome (AIS) and prostate cancer, are associated with alterations in AR functions.

-Indeed, androgen blockade by drugs that prevent the production of androgens and/or block the action of the AR inhibits prostate cancer growth3.
+Indeed, androgen blockade by drugs that prevent the production of androgens and/or block the action of the AR inhibits prostate cancer growth.
 Crataeva nurvala Buch.
-Ham., an important medicinal plant of the Capparidaceae family, is widely distributed in India and tropical and subtropical parts of the world4.
+Ham., an important medicinal plant of the Capparidaceae family, is widely distributed in India and tropical and subtropical parts of the world.
 Crataeva nurvala Buch.
 Ham.
 (Family: Capparidaceae) having synonyms C. magna, C. religiosa or C. rox burghii is commonly known as the threeleaved caper [Eng] Varun [Sanskrit], Narvala [Kannada], Ramala [Marathi], Vayavarna [Gujrati], and Varanam [Tamil] in different regions of India5-7.
-It is useful as a laxative, antipyretic, antilithic, demulcent. antihelminthic, diuretic, stomachic, alterative tonic in chest and blood diseases and is reported to cure disorders of urinary organs8-9.
+It is useful a laxative. antipyretic, antilithic, as antihelminthic, diuretic, demulcent. stomachic, alterative tonic in chest and blood diseases and is reported to cure disorders of urinary organs8-9.